There must be a better way to do this, surely.

 But we can do better.

-In reality, this is slightly faster than random, as it eliminates seat shuffles (you know, the awkward choreography where a seated passenger has to stand up and squeeze into the crowded aisle so you can reach your window seat).
+In reality, this is slightly faster than random without rules, as it eliminates the need for seated passengers to stand up and squeeze into the crowded aisle to let someone reach the window seat.
 This isn’t modeled in the simulation, but it contributes less to boarding frustrations than bag stowage anyway.

 I was surprised to learn that some airlines use this over back-to-front boarding, although I’ve never witnessed it in the wild.
 I will believe it when I see it.